Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 There are no libraries involved and all the core functions provided by the toolkit are visible as source code, making debugging easier.

-The toolkit consists of a ModeManager C++ structure that interfaces with the windowing system.
+The toolkit consists of:
+1. A ModeManager C++ structure that manages the modes of operation and interfaces with the windowing system.
 In the case of wxWidgets, it interfaces with the wxWindow class.
-And a few modes of operation designed for commun GUI functions such as text input, message display, selection from a set of choices and selection of a file from the platform's file system.
+2. A few modes of operation designed for commun GUI functions such as text input, message display, selection from a set of choices and selection of a file from the platform's file system.
 Modes are pushed onto and popped off the mode manager.

 This file (ModalWX.cpp) also contains a mode of operation designed for editing the source code for a Modal app.
 At present it only implements source code navigation features.